IBM/ACE-RISCV/verification/readme.md

 - `#[rr::only_spec]`: only the specification is generated, but the code is not translated and not verified
 - `#[rr::trust_me]`: the specification and code are generated, but the code is not verified against the specification

 These opt-out annotations help to progressively cover code with specification and delay the work on the verification itself.
-Eventually, a fully verified security monitor would not use any of the opt-out annotations and RefinedRust will verify that.
+Eventually, a fully verified security monitor would not have any of the opt-out annotations and RefinedRust will verify that.

 ## Guarantees